-It is 125 years since the Football Club now known throughout the world as West Ham United came into existence.
+It is 127 years to the day since the Football Club now known throughout the world as West Ham United came into existence.

 The Thames Ironworks initially built river steamers and cross-channel ships before being commissioned to build boats for the Admiralty – the government department responsible for the command of the Royal Navy.